Management and Governance Structure

 In order to ensure the independence of outside directors, during the selection stage for new outside directors, recommendations are taken from the outside directors currently serving.
 To address the concern that long serving outside directors have less independence, Konica Minolta limits their renominating to a four-year term of office in principle.

-In June 2012, Mr. Hirokazu Yoshikawa was appointed as a new outside director.
+In June 2013, Mr. Takashi Enomoto was appointed as a new outside director.

 All four outside directors have been appointed as independent executives in compliance with regulations established by the Tokyo Stock Exchange.